Karenvn/merian-busco-painter/README.md

 ## Plot appearance

-The plotting step in this repository was reimplemented in Python with `matplotlib`, rather than using the original R plotting scripts from `lep_busco_painter`.
+The plotting step in this repository was reimplemented in Python with `matplotlib`, as an alternative to the original R plotting scripts from `lep_busco_painter`.

 This was done partly for easier integration into genome notes workflows, but